If a night shift injury has set you back, we'll help you move forward

 You can make a work accident compensation claim with the help and support of a personal injury solicitor.

-The number of night workers in the UK has been steadily increasing over the last two decades, with around?14% of the working population (3.6 million people) now working shifts that include night work most of the time.
+The number of night workers in the UK has been steadily increasing over the last two decades, with around 14% of the working population (3.6 million people) now working shifts that include night work most of the time.

 The shift towards a 24-hour society means that many night workers have jobs that are not traditionally associated with round-the-clock operations, such as supermarket assistants and call centre operators.

-What are the causes of night shift accidents?
+Typical causes of night shift accidents